ecmlpz/bimm143/README.md

 # BIMM143 Classwork

-This is a store of my chass-work for BIMM 143 Qinter 2019 at UCSD.
+This is a store of my class-work for BIMM 143 Qinter 2019 at UCSD.